-Based at Stoneacre’s headquarters – it moved to the sprawling former home of the now defunct online car-buying service JamJar.com in Doncaster six years ago – the Ofsted- and IMI-accredited project secured the group the AM Award for Best Training and Development Programme accolade in February.
+Based at Stoneacre’s headquarters – it moved to the sprawling former home of the online car-buying service JamJar.com in Doncaster six years ago – the Ofsted- and IMI-accredited project secured the group the AM Award for Best Training and Development Programme accolade in February.

 Foweather said: “The academy has helped to add about £1.5m to our site costs here, but it will have been worth every penny.”

 Recruitment for succession

 Former Stoneacre apprentices have already risen to the ranks of management and Foweather expects the operation to deliver a future managing director.

 “This is not about cheap labour – 96% of our apprentices are still with us.
 What it is about is that, because the motor trade is so incestuous and the job is changing so much, we want people who have a passion and a desire to go out there and make a difference to their lives.”